Top Holy Week Destinations To Visit In The Philippines

 - Visit the Top Churches in Metro Manila

-- Santissimo Rosario Parish in University of Sto.
+- Santissimo Rosario Parish in the University of Sto.
 Tomas, one of the oldest universities in the Philippines.

 - Basilica Minore de San Sebastian, also known as San Sebastian Church.